4ndymcfly/42env-en/README.md

 <h1 align="center">42 ENVironment Configuration Script</h1>

-<p align="center">Automates the installation and configuration of the basic environment for programming in the 42 cursus.</p>
+<p align="center">Automates the installation and configuration of the basic environment to get started in the 42 cursus.</p>

 <p align="center">Tested on <a href="https://releases.ubuntu.com/jammy/">Ubuntu 22.04 LTS</a></p>